-Collaboration with Global Biodiversity Information Facility (GBIF) for EIA Biodiversity mobilization understanding was signed between the GBIF and WII for initiating the project.
+The pilot project for mobilization of EIA Biodiversity developed under the inter-organizational partnership between India and Global Biodiversity Information Facility (GBIF) on the lines of the South African National Biodiversity Institute (SANBI) was approved by the Ministry of Environment and Forests, Government of India.
+A memorandum of understanding was signed between the GBIF and WII for initiating the project.
 One of the important tasks under the project was data discovery from EIA reports and development of a data publishing framework for India, which is one of the pilot countries identified under the project.
 This has been successfully accomplished, and the EIA biodiversity portal for India has been developed.
 The outcomes of GBIF-commissioned pilot projects were showcased at several international events, including a side event organized during the CoP-11 meeting at Hyderabad.
 The various outcomes and outputs of the project have not only been well received but are now offering a promising opportunity for use in other countries.